m7a/lo-megasync/README.txt

    Map the directory to be synced to this node.
 `/home/linux-fan/.local/share/data`
    Map a directory to contain the Megasync configuration to this one.

+For successful read/write access from inside and outside the container, the files from the shared volumes should belong to user and group with ID 1024.
+If you want to use a different ID, change the `Dockerfile` accordingly and rebuild the image.

 In order to graphically interact with the client, connect via VNC like this: